ACTION OHIO Coalition for Battered Women

 Centers for Disease Control and Prevention (CDC) - Intimate Partner Violence web page

-Ohio Legal Aid is comprised of nine legal aid organizations that give voice to in-need Ohioans by providing high quality legal help and problem solving throughout Ohio’s 88 counties.
+Ohio Access to Justice Foundation is comprised of nine legal aid organizations that give voice to in-need Ohioans by providing high quality legal help and problem solving throughout Ohio’s 88 counties.

 Futures without Violence For more than 30 years, has been providing groundbreaking programs, policies, and campaigns that empower individuals and organizations working to end violence against women and children in the US and around the world.